VinodhiniD-04/Face-Recognition-for-Secure-and-Efficient-Patient-Record-Access/README.md

 ## Installation

-* Clone the repository to your local machine.
 * Install the necessary dependencies using Anaconda Prompt.
 * Set up the database using SQLite.
 * Run the project using Visual Studio Code.